A long time ago, my friend Catherine tried the “black coffee” diet. If you’re not familiar with it, it’s pretty much exactly what it sounds like.

-The research on the impact of coffee on weight is mixed, but one things is for sure — no medical professional will advocate for the rigid limitations of the so called “coffee diet.”
+The research on the impact of coffee on weight is mixed, but one thing is for sure — no medical professional will advocate for the rigid limitations of the so-called “coffee diet.”

-That said, coffee in moderation is an okay indulgence, and may even carry some health benefits.
+That said, coffee in moderation is an okay indulgence, and yes– it may even carry some health benefits.

-Let’s take a look on what research says about how caffeine impacts weight and your health.
-Then I’ll give you a few tried and true tips for sustaining a healthy weight – whether you enjoy a cup of coffee now and then or not!
+Let’s take a look at what the research says about how caffeine impacts weight and your health.
+Then, I’ll give you a few tried and true tips for sustaining a healthy weight – whether you enjoy a cup of coffee now and then or not!

 The impact of caffeine on weight